 (Updated Feb 19, 2020 – after discovering LoopVOC.
 Scroll down for why this matters.)

-But consider this an open letter to AI scientists out there wondering, “Hmm, to what other useful purposes could we apply natural language processing?”
+If you’re an AI scientist wondering, “Hmm, to what other useful purposes could we apply natural language processing?” – take note.

 You may not know this, but there’s a niche specialization called conversion copywriting.
 It’s marketing, but the word side.